-3.3 LOCKDOWN ENCAPSULATION
+3.4 LOCKDOWN ENCAPSULATION

-A. General: Lockdown encapsulation is an integral part of the ACM removal.
-At the conclusion of ACM removal and before removal of the primary barriers, the contractor shall encapsulate all surfaces with a bridging encapsulant.
+- A. General: Lockdown encapsulation is an integral part of the ACM removal.
+At the conclusion of ACM removal and before removal of the primary barriers, all piping surfaces shall be encapsulated with a bridging encapsulant. - B. Sealing Exposed Edges: Seal edges of ACM exposed by removal work with two coats of encapsulant.
+Prior to sealing, permit the exposed edges to dry completely to permit penetration of the encapsulant.